Hitting Times in Markov Chains with Restart and their Application to Network Centrality: Main statements

 It coincides with the unique bounded solution to the equation

 (b) If $q(H)>0,$ then

 \end{theorem}

-\textit{Proof.} (a) Observe that the function $V_1$ given by (\ref{eq:V1}) represents the expected total discounted time up to the first hitting of the process $X$ at the set $H$ given the initial state $x$ and the discount factor $1-p.$ It thus follows from the standard result about the discounted dynamic programming with a bounded reward that the function $V_1$ is the unique bounded solution to equation (\ref{APZ2014DPEqn2}); see e.g., Theorem 8.3.6 of Hern\'andez-Lerma and Lasserre \cite{Hernandez-Lerma:1999}.
+\textit{Proof.} (a) Observe that the function $V_1$ given by (\ref{eq:V1}) represents the expected total discounted time before the first hitting of the process $X$ at the set $H$ given the initial state $x$ and the discount factor $1-p.$ It thus follows from the standard result about the discounted dynamic programming with a bounded reward that the function $V_1$ is the unique bounded solution to equation (\ref{APZ2014DPEqn2}); see e.g., Theorem 8.3.6 of \cite{Hernandez-Lerma:1999}.

 Now by multiplying both sides of the equation (\ref{APZ2014DPEqn2}) by the expression

 for all $x\in E\setminus H,$ it can be directly verified that the function $V$ defined in terms of $V_1$ by (\ref{eq:explsol}) is a nonnegative solution to (\ref{eq:dynprog}).
 We show that it is indeed the minimal nonnegative solution to (\ref{eq:dynprog}) as follows.